Welcome aboard Birmingham!

-As you can probably tell, Welfare Call are over the moon to announce that Birmingham’s Virtual School have chosen Welfare Call to support them in the collection of school attendance for their looked after children.
-Birmingham have the biggest cohort of children in care in the UK, and after a formal tender process, Welfare Call have been commissioned to initially monitor their out of area children as well as those on an Alternative Provision for the next 3 years.
+Welfare Call is over the moon to announce that Birmingham’s Virtual School have chosen Welfare Call to support them in the collection of school attendance for their looked after children.
+Birmingham has the biggest cohort of children in care in the UK, and after a formal tender process, Welfare Call has been commissioned to initially monitor their out of area children as well as those on an Alternative Provision for the next 3 years.

 Following a number of other tender submissions, Welfare Call can also now declare that we’ve retained East Riding for attendance, Norfolk for both attendance and ePEP and we welcome another authority on board for our ePEP service – Doncaster.
 Our ePEP now stands at 37 authorities using the service!